Sripaad/ai4privacy/AI4Privacy_LLM_Research.md

 # AI4Privacy Research

-The goal of the AI4Privacy project is to develop language models that can be trained on datasets devoid of personally identifiable information (PII).
-This is a challenging task, as PII is often present in natural language data.
-However, it is an important task, as it will enable the development of language models that can be used in a wider range of applications, such as healthcare, finance, and law enforcement.
+Traditional language models often struggle with privacy concerns due to the prevalence of personally identifiable information (PII) in training data.
+AI4Privacy project tackles this challenge head-on by pioneering the development of models trained solely on de-identified data.
+This approach unlocks access to sensitive domains empowering researchers and practitioners to leverage language models while safeguarding individual privacy.

 The project will address the following research questions: